 Proper apparel for cold temperatures is essential to keep yourself and your workers safe.

 - Dressing in layers works best.
-Mittens or gloves; multiple layers of windproof, water-resistant clothing; two pair of socks (cotton next to skin, then wool); a scarf and hat that covers the ears will help protect against the dangerous winter weather
+Mittens or gloves; multiple layers of windproof, water-resistant clothing; two pair of socks (cotton next to skin, then wool); a scarf; and hat or hard hat liner that covers the ears will help protect against the dangerous winter weather

 - Facemasks will not only conserve heat loss but also help prevent frostbite on the vulnerable tip of the nose

 In extremely cold temperatures, especially with high winds, workers should not be outside in wet clothing.
 They should have a complete change of clothing available in case they sweat excessively or their clothes get wet.

 Aside from being prepared, it’s also helpful to use the buddy system.
 Hypothermia, frostbite, and other cold-related illnesses affect people in different ways because a person’s body chemistry and body type determine their tolerance to cold.
 Co-workers should alert each other to danger signs that they observe like shivering, slurred speech, and confusion.